-- 2.22 An application may be reported to Committee where the Member of Parliament (MP) for the constituency within which the application site is situated or adjoins has made a Representation that additionally meets all the following Criteria: - It is received by the Development Management service within the Statutory Notification Period (paragraphs 2.8 to 2.10 above). - It is an application for planning permission that is a Major Development or larger as defined by the Department for Communities and Local Government. - The application is within, partly within or adjoining the MP's constituency.

-- The MP has stated that they either object to or support the application and given their reason(s). - The MP has additionally clearly stated that they wish the application to be referred to Committee for consideration. - 2.23 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is either for approval and the MP has objected to the application or for refusal and the MP has supported the application.
+- 2.24 An application may be reported to Committee where the MP for the constituency within which the application site is situated or immediately adjoins has made a Representation that additionally meets all the following Criteria: - It is received by the Development Management service within the Timescale indicated on the notification email (paragraphs 2.12 to 2.14 above). - It is an application for planning permission that is referable to the Mayor of London pursuant to the Town and Country Planning (Mayor of London) Order 2008 (or as subsequently amended) (see paragraph 2.21 above). - The application is within, partly within or immediately adjoining the MP's constituency. - The MP has stated that they either object to or support the application and given their reason(s). - The MP has additionally clearly stated that they wish the application to be referred to Committee for consideration. - 2.25 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is either for approval and the MP has objected to the application or for refusal and the MP has supported the application.